Trade directory · Rochester metro · New York

 Permit Requirements

 Rochester requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permit fees range from $50-200 depending on scope.
-Gas line work requires separate gas permits and licensed gas fitter.
+Permit fees range from $50-200 depending on system size.
+Gas line work requires separate gas permits.
+All work must be performed by licensed contractors.

 §3